robrach/nglibrary/README.md

 # nglibrary
 Web application in Django using API of Open Library.
+This app also has its own API.

 __Features:__
 - user can search for the author's published books,